sanity-io/react-native-with-sanity-presentation-mode/README.md

     **Notes**
     - You can run also run the workspaces individually in 2 separate terminal windows if you prefer, by running `pnpm start` from each workspace directory, one in each terminal window.
     - When using the monorepo's main `start` command, Expo will receive standard input, not the API (to allow you to use the hotkeys that control Expo Go).
-    - If you see an error warning in Cursor/VSCode expo/tsconfig.json about `expo/tsconfig.base` not existing, and you have already run the start command for the monorepo or expo by itself (see below), sometimes you need to restart Cursor/VSCode (the IDE seems to have issues picking up the fact that expo starting up clears that error).
+    - If you see an error warning in Cursor/VSCode expo_app/tsconfig.json about `expo/tsconfig.base` not existing, and you have already run the start command for the monorepo or expo by itself (see below), sometimes you need to restart Cursor/VSCode (the IDE seems to have issues picking up the fact that expo starting up clears that error).

-5. **The main goal of this repo is to open the Expo app INSIDE of Sanity Studio, so once you have started up the vercel_api and expo, start the Sanity Studio with Presentation plugin that you set up in the steps above (start it up from its repo/directory -- the studio code is not present in this codebase), visit `http://localhost:3333`, and click the Presentation tab in the local Studio.**
+5. **The main goal of this repo is to open the Expo app INSIDE of Sanity Studio, so once you have started up the vercel_api and expo_app, start the Sanity Studio with Presentation plugin that you set up in the steps above (start it up from its repo/directory -- the studio code is not present in this codebase), visit `http://localhost:3333`, and click the Presentation tab in the local Studio.**

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).